-Students sit an external examination set by the Cambridge Assessment International Education (CAIE).
+Students sit an external examination set by the Cambridge International Education (CIE).
 The examination consists of two papers, the details of which can be found in the table below.

-the details of which can be found in the table below.
-Paper 1 Theory 40% Paper 2 Practical Document 100 marks Production, Data Manipulation and Presentations 30% 80 marks 2 hours Examination 2 hours 30 minutes Examination Questions will be based on sections 1-21 of the subject content.
-All questions are compulsory Externally assessed This test assesses the practical skills needed to use the applications covered in sections 17, 18 and 19 of the subject content.
-Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory Externally assessed Pa aper 3 Practical Data Analysis and W Vebsite Authoring 30% (80 marks) This test assesses the practical skills needed to use the applications covered 2 hours 30 minutes in sections 20 and 21 of the subject Examination content.
-Candidates must demonstrate LAGITITIACION the practical skills relevant to sections 11-16.
-All tasks are compulsory Externally assessed
+Paper 1 Theory 40% Paper 2 Practical Document 80 marks Production, Data Manipulation and Presentations 30% 70 marks 1 hour 30 minutes Examination 2 hours 15 minutes Examination Questions will be based on sections 1-21 of the subject content.
+All questions are compulsory Externally assessed This test assesses the practical skills needed to use the applications covered in sections 17, 18 and 19 of the subject content Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory Externally assessed Pa aper 3 Practical Data Analysis and W ebsite Authoring 30% (70 marks) 2 hours 15 minutes Examination This test assesses the practical skills needed to use the applications covered in sections 20 and 21 of the subject content Candidates must demonstrate the practical skills relevant to sections 11-16 All tasks are compulsory Externally assessed

-Student may continue with Applied ICT and Computing in AS and A level after completing this course.
+Students may continue with Applied ICT and Computing in AS and A level after completing this course.
 This qualification will provide an option to prepare for an advanced level of ICT qualification in their further education.
 Professions and areas IT graduates can take up in future include Computer Networking, Information System Management, Information Analyst, IT Coordinator and Technicians, Database Administrator and Programmer.